 - 341. A team that makes more than the permitted substitutions in Provincial and National Competitions may result in disciplinary action under the CODA Rules.
 Where a period of Extra Time is played in a game, 5 substitutions, in addition to any already used, may be used during Extra Time. - 342.
-Where a Second Period of Extra Time is played, an additional 5 Substitutions may be used during the Second Period of Extra Time. - 343.
 A substitute shall NOT be allowed for a player who has been sent off by the referee during a game.
-However, where a player is ordered off in Normal Time, she may be replaced by a substitute for Extra Time. - 344.
-A player ordered off by the referee in the First Period of Extra Time, can be replaced by a substitute for the Second Period of Extra Time.
+However, where a player is ordered off in Normal Time, she may be replaced by a substitute for Extra Time.